thecybergardener/plant_tracker/README.md

 ## Contact

-For any inquiries or issues, please contact Bola at contant@cybergardner.cc
+For any inquiries or issues, please contact Bola at contant@thecybergardener.com